Resources More Useful Links

 products.
 But what about AGTEK users wanting to collect and use low-precision

-Earthwork 4D software should definitely take a look at AGTEK's impressive
+AGTEK 4D office software should definitely take a look at AGTEK's impressive autonomous GPS

-The SmartPlan app is tied to AGTEK's Earthwork 4D platform and it is not compatible
+The SmartPlan/SmartDirt apps are tied to AGTEK's Earthwork 4D platform and they are not compatible

 with AGTEK's retired 3D products; however, other (sub-optimal) alternatives can

-be found if you are not a 4D user.
+be found if you are not using an AGTEK 4D product.
 The

 ($395) program allows field data collected with cheap,